Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/general-configuration.md

 Game Bar is a built-in feature in Windows that can record your screen, take screenshots, show performance information, and more.
 It relies on [Fullscreen Optimizations](https://devblogs.microsoft.com/directx/demystifying-full-screen-optimizations/), which is shortened to FSO.

 Atlas enables both Game Bar and FSO support by default.
 However, if you want to use [Fullscreen Exclusive](https://wiki.special-k.info/en/SwapChain) instead, run `Disable FSO & Game Bar Support.reg`, which should allow you to use Fullscreen Exclusive in supported games.
 Remember that specific games might still require the **Disable full-screen optimizations** compatibility option.

+## :material-harddisk: Hibernation

+Hibernate essentially puts your computer to sleep, but instead of saving your running applications to your RAM, it saves them to your drive.
+This allows your computer to turn off entirely, meaning hibernation mode uses no power.
+Once the computer is powered back on, it will resume everything you left off.

+Hibernation is disabled by default due to excess storage used for a hibernation file, but you can enable it by running the `Enable Hibernation.cmd` script.

+## :material-compass: Location

+Microsoft's location service enables Windows devices to pinpoint their exact geographic location, allowing apps to provide location-based features such as navigation.

+Atlas disables location by default due to it often not being needed, but you can enable it by running the `Enable Location.cmd` script.

 ## :material-chat-processing: Microsoft Copilot